CRACKGROWTH

 The steps for calculating the crack propagation with the Paris equation are as follows:

-• Data requirements: Material constant Co and m.
+• Data specification: Material constant Co and m.

 • Initial crack length ao